Controls

 Many studies preceding McKenzie and Kaczowski did not include a dedicated control group.
 This includes the paper by Freeman and Watts (1937) quoted without attribution above, that found patients to be more comfortable after receiving a lobotomy even if they lost a certain “spark.”

-1.3 A concerning study design.
+1.3 Finding concerns in a study design.

 Consider the following experiment.
 A research team is attempting to identify causes of neuronal growth and connectivity in the developing and adult nervous system.
 They hypothesize that a brain-specific serine protease inhibitor called neuroserpin plays a key role in regulating neuronal development.
+We'll look at a simplified description of the study design and look for areas of potential concern.

 Post-activity questions:

-• What variables did you find concerning?
+- What variables did you find concerning?

-• What could the research team have done differently?
+- What could the research team have done differently?

 1.4 Science is hard!